ocaml/v2.ocaml.org/site/learn/tutorials/lists.md

 labeled functions is available as part of [StdLabels](https://ocaml.org/api/StdLabels.html).

-In the [List](https://ocaml.org/api/List.html) module documentation, non tail-recursive functions are marked specially.
-Functions which can raise an exception are marked too.
+In the [List](https://ocaml.org/api/List.html) module documentation, functions which can raise an exception are marked.
 Such exceptions are usually the result of lists which are empty (and therefore have neither a head nor a tail) or lists of mismatched length.

 ###Maps and iterators